mibacon/design-methods/Feed04/README.md

 * Webcam
 * Wrist monitor

-## Output Option1: Nurturing Environments
+## Output 1: Nurturing Environments
 Focusing on what types of emotions the user surrounds themselves.
+Feed from video streams, like news streams.
 ![alt text] (image)

+## Output 2: Ticker - Ticker
+Playing on a heartbeat monitor, a playful ticker that could run on the bottom of your computer or phone screen as you go through your routines.
+Feed from wristband or webcam monitor.
+![alt text] (image)

+## Output 3: Heart on Sleeve
+Take friendship bracelets to the next level.
+Create bracelet weave based on emotional time period.
+Feed from wristband or webcam monitor.

+## Output 4:

+## Output 5: